SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Portsmouth

 Hauls down the King's colors from the fort on December 14, 1774; Takes powder Dec.
 14; Takes cannon Dec.
-15; Note: Son of Thomas Palmer.
+15; Note: presumably the son of Thomas Palmer

 Palmer, Thomas (Capt.)